Our Permaculture and Homestead School

 Nanostead

-This is the workshop and business-home of one of our key instructors for Tiny House Building classes.
+This is the workshop and business-home of one of our key instructors for the Tiny House Building Workshop.
 It’s a half-acre facility with a 4,000 square foot covered workshop right in downtown Marshall, NC.

 Ivy Creek Timber Frames